 The King Hassan II Mosque

-The seventh largest mosque in the world, and the largest in Morocco, the King Hassan II Mosque was designed by French architect Michel Pinseau.
+One of the largest mosques in the world, and the largest in Morocco, the King Hassan II Mosque was designed by French architect Michel Pinseau.
 It is affectionately nicknamed the 'Casablanca Hajj'.
-Perched on the edge of the city of Casablanca, this picturesque structure looks out over the Atlantic Ocean and features the world's tallest minaret, towering at 689 feet (210m).
+Perched on the edge of the city of Casablanca, this picturesque structure looks out over the Atlantic Ocean and features one of the world's tallest minarets, towering at 689 feet (210m).
 The minaret is 60 storeys high and topped by a laser which points towards Mecca.
 Almost half of the massive mosque lies over the Atlantic, and the water can be seen through a gigantic glass floor.
 This feature was inspired by a verse in the Qur'an: 'the throne of God was built on water'.
 The mosque can accommodate over 100,000 worshippers.
 The design is a mixture of classic Islamic architecture and Moroccan elements and it was worked on by hundreds of Morocco's best craftsmen, finally being inaugurated in 1993.
 The massive cost of building such an impressive mosque was a source of contention in the poor country, but it is now viewed with pride by locals and is a popular tourist attraction.
 Thankfully, the Hassan II mosque is open to non-Muslims, but to explore the magnificent interior you must take guided tour.
 The tours are conducted in several languages.
 Visitors will be expected to dress appropriately and will have to remove their shoes.
 On most days three or four tours are available.

 Address: Blvd Sidi Mohammed Ben Abdallah